NetworkPolice/NetworkPolice/README.md

-# 👮‍♂️ NetworkPolice | Raul's Journey from law enforcement to network enforcement—building secure systems one subnet at a time.
+# 👮‍♂️ NetworkPolice | Journey from law enforcement to network enforcement—building secure systems one subnet at a time.

 Welcome to my digital beat.
 I'm Raul, a former police officer now patrolling the world of networking.
 My mission: Dive deep into the backbone of secure systems and build the skillset that keeps infrastructure resilient and responsive.